SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 return manager.RunCommand() ??
 1;
 ```

-The first option applies a name transformation to the command names if no explicit name is
+The first new option applies a name transformation to the command names if no explicit name is
 specified, similar to the argument name transformation we used earlier.
 This means we can change our
 class to this: